philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 This is a very good thing.
 Through the lit review, we'll get a crash course in the relevant prior art.
 If our SSR question is roughly aimed at understanding the value of branding, we'll find that there have been serious academic inquiries into this question. [@TODO: link to a few scite and others with pre-populated queries for this] Perhaps this will cause us to refine, narrow, adjust, or abandon our SSR project.
 This is good!

 In fact, if _all_ that a SSR project did was motivate a few hours of literature review, most of us would dramatically reduce our ignorance about the prior contributions of academic/scientific research to our area of expertise.
-This may or may not change how we work with clients, but it can't possibly hurt, and it's much more likely that our expertise will be enriched.
+This may or may not change how we work with clients, but it can't possibly hurt, and it's likely that our expertise will be enriched.

 ## SSR Forces Us To Seriously Consider Context